vincent-peugnet/wcms/UI.md

 ## Main principles

+### Stylesheets

+- `base.css` is loaded everywhere.
+- `back.css` is loaded everywhere except for the Edit view.
+- Each view also loads its own stylesheet where base styles can be overidden, or specific elements be defined.

+Long stylesheets are divided via comments dividers.
+A summary of its sections can be found at the start of the file.

-Never rely on a first level tag name to style elements but prefer classnames.
+Apart from common reset, defined in `base.css`, never rely on a first level tag name to style elements but prefer descriptive classnames.

 Tag names might be used within a child selector (so they can benefit from the cascade) :
 ```css
 /* instead of */
 details { }